Go To Top

 Are car accident settlements taxable?

-The IRS only taxes income, which is money you received that makes you wealthier than you were before.
+The IRS only taxes income, which is money you receive that makes you wealthier than before.

-While the 16th amendment gives Congress the "right to lay and collect taxes on incomes, from whatever source derived," Congress taxes accretions to wealth.
-In other words, while Congress can tax any income, they generally only do so to the extent that this income actually caused your net worth to increase, says Andrew Head, Certified Financial Planner and professor at Western Kentucky University.
+While Congress can tax any income, they generally only do so to the extent that this income caused your net worth to increase, according to Andrew Head, Certified Financial Planner and professor at Western Kentucky University.

-However, there can be instances where auto accident compensation is taxable, but it depends on how your settlement is structured and what is included.
-While the money to repair or replace your vehicle is usually not taxable, items such as pain and suffering or emotional distress may fall into the taxable category.
+However, there can be instances where auto accident compensation is taxable.
+While the money to repair or replace your vehicle is usually not taxable, payments for pain and suffering or emotional distress may fall into the taxable category.

 • Replacement of your vehicle: $12,000